m-shimizu/Samples_Gazebo_ROS/README.md

 Please find more information in [wiki page](https://github.com/m-shimizu/Samples_Gazebo_ROS/wiki).

 ## About this branch
-This branch had been maintained with ROS-Kinetic and Gazebo 8.
+This branch had been maintained with ROS-Dashing and Gazebo 9.

 ## REQUIREMENT OF THIS REPOSITORY